Prepare For Tribulation

 From the earliest days of the Church – from the time of the first Christian martyr Stephen, Christians have experienced persecution.
 The Roman empire of the first two centuries persecuted Christians who refused to make sacrifices to the Roman gods.
 Since that time persecution has occurred under many different regimes but for the same basic reason: our refusal to bow to the gods of this world.

-Yet Western Christians need to take note and prepare for the tide is beginning to turn.
-There have been many instances recently of Christians finding themselves on the wrong side of the law through coming into conflict with ‘equality’ and ‘diversity’ laws because they have spoken what the Bible plainly teaches or practised what they believe Christ would have them do.
-The Internet is increasingly becoming a battle ground for the truth.
+Western Christians need to take note and prepare, for the tide is beginning to turn.
+There have been many instances recently of Christians finding themselves on the wrong side of the law by coming into conflict with ‘equality’ and ‘diversity’ laws because they have spoken what the Bible plainly teaches or practised what they believe Christ would have them do.
+The Internet is increasingly becoming a battle ground for truth.

 There are increasing instances of Christians who have fled persecution in their home countries and then experienced persecution at the hands of other citizens of those nations in the Western country of refuge.